mavaddat/wasp/How_to_install_WASP_as_module_in_PowerShell.md

 Check that you have the `WASP.dll` from [the releases](/releases) in the WASP module directory.
 ![DLL in WASP module path](dll.png)

-## Step 3: Copy new module to path and unblock it
+## Step 3: Copy WASP DLL to module path and unblock it

 The next step is to copy WASP containing the `WASP.dll` into one of the two paths identified in [step 1](#step-1-determine-the-install-path).
 Here, we'll make it available to all users by copying it to the `$env:ProgramFiles` destination